 The repetitive motion of rowing can also help relieve stress.
 “The rhythm involved in rowing is very meditative and not only releases tension in muscles, but also relieves [mental] tension, increasing mental clarity and focus,” says Crawford.

-Like other forms of exercise, rowing also releases endorphins (neurochemicals that can boost mood and help reduce pain perception) while also reducing cortisol, the primary stress hormone.
-While any exercise can have a positive effect on your mood, high-intensity interval training (HIIT), which you can easily accomplish on a rowing machine, seems to trigger the most significant boost in endorphins.
+Like other forms of exercise, rowing also releases endorphins (neurochemicals that can boost mood and help reduce pain perception6) while also reducing cortisol, the primary stress hormone.
+While any exercise can have a positive effect on your mood, high-intensity interval training (HIIT7), which you can easily accomplish on a rowing machine, seems to trigger the most significant boost in endorphins.

 5. Rowing Is Good for Joint Health

-Because rowing is a low-impact workout, it’s gentler on your joints than higher-impact exercises, like running.
+Because rowing is a low-impact exercise, it’s gentler on your joints than higher-impact exercises, like running.

 Rowing can condition your joints and muscles without putting excess strain on them, and it can help increase flexibility and minimize stiffness since it involves a wide range of movement, according to Crawford.